tamberg/makeopendata-smart-meter-interop/README.md

 * Template mechanism

 ### How to get there?
-PoCs, sketched out below as step-by-step instructions with TODOs to be filled in.
+Proof of Concept (PoC) prototypes, sketched out below as step-by-step instructions with TODOs to be filled in.
 * [PoC 1](#poc-1-raspberry-pi-serial--node-red) to get an idea about the complexity of smart meter / IoT platform interfaces.
-* PoC 2 to show what a simple information model and templating mechanism could look like.
+* [PoC 2](#poc-2-arduino-modbus--mqtt) to show what a simple information model and templating mechanism could look like.

 ### Open questions
 * Can this be simpler than using a home automation IoT platform specific plugin?